Chase The Feeling_Script & Performance Rights

 https://searchlibrary.adelaide.edu.au/permalink/61AU_INST/mfhv9t/alma99207308909071

-At its centre is Tahlia, an autistic actor navigating a world of people, systems, and institutions that insist on defining her experience for her.
+At its centre is Tahlia, an autistic actor navigating a world of people, systems, and institutions determined to define her experience for her.
 She isn’t broken — the systems around her are.
-Abandoned by those meant to support her, Tahlia decides the only way to be understood is to step onto the stage herself.
+When support collapses, she decides the only way to be understood is to step onto the stage herself.

-With the help of two characters drawn from her subconscious, Tahlia — and the audience — are pulled into the strange, existential universe of theatre: a place of representation, projection, power, and longing.
-What unfolds is both a critique and a love letter to performance, asking who theatre is really for, and who gets to speak.
+Guided by two figures drawn from her subconscious, Tahlia (and the audience) enters theatre’s strange machine of representation, projection, power, and longing — a space that is both critique and love letter.
+The work asks who theatre is really for, and who gets to speak.

 AUSTRALIAN PLAYS TRANSFORM